-Where an employer expects that his total salaries will over the following 12 months, that employer becomes liable to pay SDL.
+Top Tip: Where an employer expects that the total salaries will be more than R500 000 over the next 12 months, that employer becomes liable to pay SDL.

 What steps must the employer take?

-If an employer becomes liable, then the employer is required to register for SDL.
+If an employer becomes liable, they need to register for SDL.

 How much do you need to pay?